aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/create-onenote-doc-page-title/_index.md

 ---
+date: 2026-07-14
+description: Learn how to set OneNote page title in Java using Aspose.Note for Java.
+  This guide also shows how to customize OneNote title font and automate notebook creation.
+images:
+- /java/onenote-document-loading/create-onenote-doc-page-title/og-image.png
+keywords:
+- set onenote page title
+- customize onenote title font
+- Aspose.Note Java
+- OneNote automation
+lastmod: 2026-07-14
-title: "How to Create OneNote Page with Title - Java"
+linktitle: How to Set OneNote Page Title in Java
+og_description: Learn how to set OneNote page title in Java with Aspose.Note.
+The guide covers customizing the title font, automating notebook creation, and saving the file.
+og_image_alt: 'Developer guide: Set OneNote page title using Aspose.Note for Java'
+og_title: Set OneNote Page Title in Java – Aspose.Note Tutorial
+schemas:
+- author: Aspose
+  dateModified: '2026-07-14'
+  description: Learn how to set OneNote page title in Java using Aspose.Note for Java.
+    This guide also shows how to customize OneNote title font and automate notebook creation.
-linktitle: "How to Create OneNote Page with Title - Java"
+  headline: How to Set OneNote Page Title in Java
-second_title: "Aspose.Note Java API"
+  type: TechArticle
-description: "Learn how to create OneNote page with a title in Java using Aspose.Note for Java.
-This guide shows how to set OneNote page title and customize the title font."
+- description: Learn how to set OneNote page title in Java using Aspose.Note for Java.
+    This guide also shows how to customize OneNote title font and automate notebook creation.
+  name: How to Set OneNote Page Title in Java
+  steps:
+  - name: Set Up Document Directory
+    text: Define where the generated OneNote file will be saved.
+  - name: Create Document Object
+    text: The `Document` class represents a OneNote notebook in memory, providing methods to manipulate pages and save the file.
+Instantiate a new `Document` – this represents the OneNote file you’ll build.
+  - name: Initialize Page Object
+    text: The `Page` class models a single page inside a OneNote notebook.
+Creating a `Page` object gives you a container for the title and any additional content you may add later.
+  - name: Set Default Text Style
+    text: '`ParagraphStyle` defines the visual appearance of text elements.
+By configuring a `ParagraphStyle` you can **customize OneNote title font**, specifying font name, size, and color in a single place.'
+  - name: Set Page Title Properties
+    text: Here we set the actual title text, creation date, and time.
+The `Title` object holds these values and will be linked to the page in the next step.
+  - name: Assign the Title to the Page
+    text: Now we add the `Title` object to the `Page`.
+This action binds the styled text to the page header, making the title visible when the notebook opens.
+  - name: Append Page to Document
+    text: Add the configured page to the document structure so it becomes part of the final notebook.
+  - name: Save OneNote Document
+    text: Specify the output file name and save the notebook.
+This completes the **java create onenote file** process.
+  type: HowTo
+- questions:
+  - answer: Yes, the library works with Java 8 and newer, giving you flexibility across environments.
+    question: Is Aspose.Note for Java compatible with different Java versions?
+  - answer: Absolutely!
+Use `ParagraphStyle` (as shown in Step 4) to set any font name, size, and color.
+    question: Can I customize the font style and size of the page title?
+  - answer: Create additional `RichText` or `Image` objects, set their styles, and add them to the `Page` with `page.appendChildLast(yourObject)`.
+    question: How do I add more content (e.g., paragraphs, images) to the page?
+  - answer: Yes, you can download a free trial from the Aspose website to evaluate all features.
+    question: Is there a trial version available for Aspose.Note for Java?
+  - answer: Visit the [Aspose.Note forum](https://forum.aspose.com/c/note/28) for
+      community help or open a support ticket with Aspose.
+    question: Where can I get support if I run into problems?
+  type: FAQPage
+second_title: Aspose.Note Java API
+tags:
+- set onenote page title
+- Aspose.Note
+- Java OneNote API
+title: How to Set OneNote Page Title in Java
+url: /java/onenote-document-loading/create-onenote-doc-page-title/
 weight: 17
-url: /java/onenote-document-loading/create-onenote-doc-page-title/
-date: 2025-12-02
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Create OneNote Page with Title - Java
+# How to Set OneNote Page Title in Java

 ## Introduction

-If you need to **how to create OneNote page** programmatically, Aspose.Note for Java makes it straightforward.
-In this tutorial you’ll learn how to generate a OneNote file, set the page title, and even customize the title’s font—all from Java code.
-By the end, you’ll have a ready‑to‑use OneNote document that you can integrate into any Java application.
+In this tutorial you’ll learn how to **set OneNote page title** programmatically using Aspose.Note for Java.
+We’ll walk through creating a OneNote document, applying a custom font to the title, and saving the file so you can embed the notebook into any Java‑based workflow.
+By the end you’ll have a fully‑styled page ready for integration.

 ## Quick Answers
 - **What library is required?** Aspose.Note for Java.
 - **Can I set a custom font for the title?** Yes – use `ParagraphStyle` to define font name, size, and color.
 - **Which Java version is supported?** Any JDK 8+ (the API is backward compatible).
 - **Do I need a license for development?** A free trial works for testing; a license is required for production.
 - **Where is the output saved?** You define the path in the `dataDir` variable.
+- **How many formats does Aspose.Note handle?** Over 30 input and output formats, including OneNote 2016, OneNote Online, and PDF.

 ## What is a OneNote Page Title?

-A OneNote page title is the header displayed at the top of each page.
-It typically includes the page name, creation date, and time.
-Setting this title programmatically helps you create consistent, well‑structured notebooks.
+A OneNote page title is the header displayed at the top of each page, showing the page name, creation date, and time.
+Setting it programmatically lets you create consistent, well‑structured notebooks and automate report generation.
+The title appears in the OneNote UI and can be styled via the API.

 ## Why Set OneNote Page Title Programmatically?

+Setting the OneNote page title through code enables full automation of notebook creation, ensures every page follows a consistent naming convention, and allows seamless integration with other systems such as CRM or project‑management tools.
+It eliminates manual editing, reduces errors, and speeds up report‑generation pipelines.

 - **Automation:** Generate reports or meeting notes without manual editing.
 - **Consistency:** Enforce a naming convention across all pages.
 - **Integration:** Combine OneNote with other systems (e.g., CRM, project management tools).

 ## Prerequisites

 - **Java Development Kit (JDK)** – version 8 or higher.
 - **Aspose.Note for Java** – download from the official site **[here](https://releases.aspose.com/note/java/)**.
 - **IDE** – IntelliJ IDEA, Eclipse, or NetBeans (your choice).